swcarpentry/shell-novice/_episodes/05-loop.md

 ## Nelle's Pipeline: Processing Files

 Nelle is now ready to process her data files using `goostats.sh` --- a shell script written by her supervisor.
-This calculates some statistics from a protein sample file, and takes two arguments:
+This calculates some statistics from a protein sample file and takes two arguments:

 1. an input file (containing the raw data)
 2. an output file (to store the calculated statistics)